mponce0/SystemTools/src-content/intro.md

 ### Shell
 The shell is another component of the OS, interfacing between the users, programs, applications and the actual kernel functionalities.
-Mosly focusing in the interactions with the FS, and further commands or tools, the shell serves as an extension of the OS's kernel.
+Mostly focusing in the interactions with the FS, and further commands or tools, the shell serves as an extension of the OS's kernel.
-The shell can be used to operate with files and the file system similar to what a "file exporer" graphical-user interface but with much more fine-control, precision and posible automation of the tasks that need to be peformed.
+The shell can be used to operate with files and the file system similar to what a "file explorer" graphical-user interface but with much more fine-control, precision and possible automation of the tasks that need to be performed.

 ## Variants
 Not only Linux can be seen as a "variant" or branching from the original "Unix" distribution, but there are currently several more branches co-existing on modern computers.
-For instance, MacOS was originated from a Linux version known as "BSD", Android --the famous mobile OS-- is basicslly a Linux mobile version.
+For instance, MacOS was originated from a Linux version known as "BSD", Android --the famous mobile OS-- is basically a Linux mobile version.
-Moreover there are many more versions of propper Linux OSes: Arch64, Debian, Ubuntu, SuSe, RedHat, etc.
+Moreover there are many more versions of proper Linux OSes: Arch64, Debian, Ubuntu, SuSe, RedHat, etc.

 [![Simplified History of the Unix/Linux OS Development](https://en.wikipedia.org/wiki/History_of_Unix#/media/File:Unix_history-simple.svg)](https://en.wikipedia.org/wiki/History_of_Unix#/media/File:Unix_history-simple.svg)

-Considering all the possible variations and platforms were Linux can run, it is without any doubts the most popular OS accross many different platforms and architectures: used in personal computers, workstations, latpops, mobile devices, and in particular with absolute majority in data centers and super-computer centers.
+Considering all the possible variations and platforms were Linux can run, it is without any doubts the most popular OS across many different platforms and architectures: used in personal computers, workstations, laptops, mobile devices, and in particular with absolute majority in data centers and super-computer centers.

 ## Distros
-A typical way to differentiate Linux OS "falvours" is by composing different 'distributions' or "distros".
+A typical way to differentiate Linux OS "flavors" is by composing different 'distributions' or "distros".
-Linux OS is so modular and flexible, that one can create its very own personalized and customized "flavour" of Linux by combining different elements of the OS.
+Linux OS is so modular and flexible, that one can create its very own personalized and customized "flavor" of Linux by combining different elements of the OS.
 The main elements needed are:  the Linux kernel, shell utilities, a desktop environment, a package manager, etc.